Agien99/ai/README.md

 # Roulette AI Experiment

 A learning project focused on building a session-based AI/ML system for analyzing European Roulette results and generating ranked betting predictions.

 The main goal of this project is not to guarantee roulette outcomes, but to learn and experiment with:

-* Python
+-   Python
-* Data processing
+-   Data processing
-* Statistical analysis
+-   Statistical analysis
-* Feature engineering
+-   Feature engineering
-* Machine learning
+-   Machine learning
-* Model evaluation
+-   Model evaluation
-* API development
+-   API development
-* Supabase integration
+-   Supabase integration
-* React frontend integration
+-   React frontend integration

 ## Roulette Type

 This project currently targets:

-* European Roulette
+-   European Roulette
-* Numbers: `0-36`
+-   Numbers: `0-36`
-* Single zero
+-   Single zero

 ## Prediction Targets

 For every next spin, the system is planned to generate:

-* 2 possible Dozens
+-   2 possible Dozens
-* 2 possible Columns
+-   2 possible Columns
-* 5 possible Corner bets
+-   5 possible Corner bets
-* 12 possible Split bets
+-   12 possible Split bets
-* 6 possible Street bets
+-   6 possible Street bets

-Predictions will eventually be ranked using statistical features and machine learning models.
+Predictions can be ranked using the statistical Prediction Engine V1 and the implemented machine-learning models.

 ## Session-Based Design